Remothered: Tormented Fathers Review -- Fear Is a Fickle Thing

-It's something that can lead to hollow frights, but it often leads to cheap deaths.
-All of this gets better as you progress through the game, although I'm not sure if it's because the sound design gets better or if you just get used to it and adjust your playstyle.
+It's something that can lead to hollow frights, but it often leads to cheap deaths instead.
+All of this gets better as you progress through the game, although I'm not sure if it's because the sound design gets better or if you just get used to it and adjust your playstyle accordingly.

-If you're a die-hard Clock Tower fan, you'll probably find something to love in Remothered: Tormented Fathers.
+If you're a die-hard horror fan, you'll probably find something to love in Remothered: Tormented Fathers.
 But even then, this is a hard game to love.
 Hopefully, the sequels will fix some of the issues found here because the potential of this franchise shouldn't end here.

 DISCLAIMER: Get the Steam Full Release of Remothered: Tormented Fathers.
 Coming soon for PS4 and Xbox One.
 Copyright © 2018 Darril Arts.
 All rights reserved.